dimitarg/weaver-test-extra/README.md

 This is pretty much 1:1 with what you'd write in `weaver-test` vanilla; with the important distinction that the function `test` returns a value of `RTest`, instead of performing a side effect to register the test in some internal mutable state.

-The outer function `tests` just constructs an `fs2.Stream` from a bunch of elements (in this case tests).
-It's just an alias for
-`fs2.Stream.apply`.

-Couple of notes
+Couple of notes:

 - The type of `suitesStream` is `fs2.Stream[IO,RTest[Unit]]` because we require no environment / shared test resource.
 If that was not the case, we'd extend `ResourceSuite` instead (see below)

-The two pure tests above typecheck because there is an implicit conversion in scope `Expectations => IO[Expectations]`.
+- `"a pure test"` typechecks because there is an implicit conversion in scope `Expectations => IO[Expectations]`.
 This is done so you don't have to write
 ```scala
 expect(foo == bar).pure[IO]